teddywing/QWAZERTY/README.md

 Based on the U.S. QWERTY layout, it reproduces all keys in QWERTY.
-Notably, the "grave accent"/"tilde" key is restored to its normal position at the top left of the keyboard (Apple's U.S. layout for ISO keyboards moves this next to the left "Shift" key).
+Notably, the "grave accent"/"tilde" key is restored to its normal position at the top left of the keyboard (Apple's U.S. layout for ISO keyboards moves it next to the left "Shift" key).

 Additionally, the key next to the left "Shift" key, which doesn't exist on ANSI